component/textarea-caret-position/README.md

 * supports any font family and size, as well as text-transforms
 * the text area can have arbitrary padding or borders
 * not confused by horizontal or vertical scrollbars in the textarea
-* supports hard returns, tabs and consecutive spaces in the text
+* supports hard returns, tabs (except on IE) and consecutive spaces in the text
 * correct position on lines longer than the columns in the text area
 * no ["ghost" position in the empty space](https://github.com/component/textarea-caret-position/blob/06d2197f85f96405b43724e56dc56f220c0092a5/test/position_off_after_wrapping_with_whitespace_before_EOL.gif) at the end of a line when wrapping long words